 Location 5 has one segment of feature selection data.
-Use this location to program when events are to be reported to a phone number are based upon the partition (1 or 2) regardless of the event.
-Enter 1 for partition 1 or enter 2 for partition 2.
+Use this location to program when events are to be reported to a phone number are based upon the partition (1 to 8) regardless of the event.
+Enter 1 for partition 1 through 8 for partition 8.
 If this location is used, Location 4 should be programmed as 0.